-Grant Park follows the provisions of FASB ASC 820, Fair Value Measurements and Disclosures.
+Grant Park follows the provisions of the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 820, Fair Value Measurement.
 Grant Park utilizes valuation techniques that are consistent with the market approach per the requirement of ASC 820 for the valuation of futures (exchange traded) contracts, forward (non-exchange traded) contracts, option contracts, swap transactions, other interests in commodities, mutual funds, exchange-traded funds and fixed income products.
 FASB ASC 820 defines fair value, establishes a framework for measuring fair value and expands disclosures about fair value measurement and also emphasizes that fair value is a market-based measurement, not an entity-specific measurement.
 Grant Park records all investments at fair value in the financial statements.
 Changes in fair value from the prior period are recorded as unrealized gain or losses and are reported in the consolidated statement of operations.
 Fair value of exchange-traded futures contracts, options on futures contracts and exchange-traded funds are based upon exchange settlement prices.
-Grant Park values forward contracts and options on forward contracts based on the average bid and ask price of quoted forward spot prices obtained.
-U.S. Government securities, securities of U.S. Government-sponsored enterprises, corporate bonds and commercial paper are stated at cost plus accrued interest, which approximates fair value based on quoted market prices in an active market or are valued using current market quotations provided by an independent external pricing source to determine fair value.
-Grant Park compares market prices quoted by dealers to the cost plus accrued interest to ensure a reasonable approximation of fair value.
-Grant Park values bank deposits at face value plus accrued interest, which approximates fair value.
-The investment in total returns swap is reported at fair value based on daily price reporting from the swap counterparty which uses exchange prices to value most futures positions and the remaining positions are valued using proprietary pricing models of the counterparty.
+Grant Park values forward contracts based on the average bid and ask price of quoted forward spot prices obtained.
+U.S. Government securities, securities of U.S. Government-sponsored enterprises, corporate bonds and commercial paper are valued using current market quotations provided by an independent external pricing source to determine fair value.